across-protocol/indexer/packages/indexer/README.md

 #### How to Add a New Chain

-To index a new blockchain, you need to create a dedicated startup function for it, similar to `startArbitrumMainnetIndexer` in `src/data-indexing/service/indexers.ts`.
+To index a new blockchain, you need to create a dedicated startup function for it, similar to `startArbitrumIndexer` in `src/data-indexing/service/indexers.ts`.

-1.  **Create a new function**: For example, `startOptimismMainnetIndexer`.
+1.  **Create a new function**: For example, `startOptimismIndexer`.
 This function will contain the specific configuration for that chain.
 2.  **Define the Configuration**: Inside this function, create an `IndexerConfig` object with the `chainId` and `rpcUrl`.
-3.  **Call the new function**: Update the `MainSandbox` function in `src/main.ts` to call your new `startOptimismMainnetIndexer` function.
+3.  **Call the new function**: Update the `MainSandbox` function in `src/main.ts` to call your new `startOptimismIndexer` function.

 #### How to Add a New Event